writethedocs/www/docs/topics.rst

 Building a team
 ~~~~~~~~~~~~~~~

+Including onboarding new writers

 - |:movie_camera:| `How I convinced my boss to build our docs team </videos/prague/2022/how-i-convinced-my-boss-to-build-our-docs-team-karissa-van-baulen/>`__
 - |:movie_camera:| `From Me to Us: Building a docs team from the ground up </videos/portland/2022/from-me-to-us-building-a-docs-team-from-the-ground-up-lana-brindley-she-her/>`__
+- |:movie_camera:| `Level Up - Onboarding that enables writers to thrive </videos/portland/2021/level-up-onboarding-that-enables-writers-to-thrive-nicola-yap/>`__
+- |:movie_camera:| `Onboard yourself: How to get set-up for success in a new role </videos/australia/2020/onboard-yourself-how-to-get-set-up-for-success-in-a-new-role-michael-belton/>`__

 Learning...
 ~~~~~~~~~~~

 - |:movie_camera:| `The Art of Asking Questions </videos/prague/2022/the-art-of-asking-questions-jeff-smith/>`__
 - |:newspaper:| `What we’re learning in #learn-tech-writing </blog/newsletter-october-2020/#what-we-re-learning-in-learn-tech-writing>`__
+- |:movie_camera:| `Read the Rules: What technical writers can learn from board game design </videos/portland/2020/read-the-rules-what-technical-writers-can-learn-from-board-game-design-matthew-baldwin/>`__
 - |:newspaper:| `Learning regular expressions (regex) </blog/newsletter-october-2020/#learning-regular-expressions-regex>`__
 - |:newspaper:| `Book club: an intro to ‘Every Page is Page One’ </blog/newsletter-april-2020/#book-club-an-intro-to-every-page-is-page-one>`__
 - |:newspaper:| `Learning material recommendations - fundamentals of tech writing, contenet strategy, API docs, Git </blog/newsletter-march-2020/#learning-material-recommendations>`__